"No wonder the selfish individual is often willing to break a covenant in order to fix an appetite." - Neal A. Maxwell

 Now I don’t think that in our day and time we need to physically prop up our leaders when they are weak, but then again…

-I remember watching this conference and when I saw Elder Wirthlin losing control I was saddened and thought perhaps that they would ask him to come and sit down and that maybe he was getting to old for this anymore.
-Then, quietly, unprompted, and humbly, Elder Russell M. Nelson appears and holds up Elder Wirthlin for around five minutes while he finishes his talk with much difficulty.
+I remember watching this conference and when I saw Elder Wirthlin losing control I felt uncomfortable for him and thought perhaps that they would ask him to sit down.
+I was thinking about how embarrassed and frustrated that he must have felt that his physical body couldn’t allow him to do something as simple as speak before a crowd.
+Then, quietly, Elder Russell M. Nelson appears and holds up Elder Wirthlin for around five minutes while he dutifully finishes his talk with much difficulty.
 At the end of the video, you can hear Wirthlin utter a “Thank you” to his friend.

 It isn’t just priesthood leaders that need our sustaining.
 There are parents, brothers, sisters, children, teachers, employers, employees and yes, even our elected representatives and other politicians.
-Sustaining is simply an appendage to one of the two great commandments; to love our neighbor as our self.
-To often we can be blinded by the position one holds and forget that they are a vulnerable, tortured soul like ourselves that need love and support to fulfill the duties of their position.
+Sustaining is simply an appendage to one of the two great commandments; to love our neighbor as ourself.
+Too often we can be blinded by the position one holds and forget that they are a vulnerable, tortured soul like ourselves that need love and support to fulfill the duties of their office.